Seligor's Castle, fun for all the children of the world. Shaggy the Dog

 Then Brer Rabbit started talking mighty humble.

-don't care what you do with me, Brer Fox, says he, "Just so you don't
+"I don't care what you do with me, Brer Fox, says he, "Just so you don't fling me in that briar patch.
+Roast me, Brer Fox, says he, "But don't fling me in that briar patch."

 "It's so much trouble to kindle a fire," says Brer Fox, says he, "that I expect I'd better hang you," says he.

-me just as high as you please, Brer Fox, says Brer Rabbit, says he,
+"Hang me just as high as you please, Brer Fox, says Brer Rabbit, says he, "but for the Lord's sake, don't fling me in that briar patch," says he.

 "I don't have any string, " says Brer Fox, says he, "Now I expect I had better drown you, " says he.

-me just as deep as you please, Brer Fox," says Brer Rabbit, says he,
+The Briar Patch"Drown me just as deep as you please, Brer Fox," says Brer Rabbit, says he, "But please do not fling me in that briar patch, " says he.

 "There's no water near here," says Brer Fox, says he, "And now I reckon I'd better skin you," says he.

-me Brer Fox," says he.
-"Snatch out my eyeballs, tear out my ears by the
+"Skin me Brer Fox," says he.
+"Snatch out my eyeballs, tear out my ears by the roots," says he, "But please, Brer Fox, don't fling me in that briar patch, " says he.

-and by he heard someone call his name and 'way up on the hill he saw
+By and by he heard someone call his name and 'way up on the hill he saw Brer Rabbit sitting cross-legged on a chinquapin log combing the tar pitch out of his hair with a chip.
+Then Brer Fox knew he had been tricked.

-Uncle Remustelling the stories to a Little Girl
+Uncle Remus telling the stories to a Little Girl

 Then Brer Rabbit hollered out, " I was Born and bred in the briar patch!"
 And with that he skipped out just as lively as a cricket in the embers of a fire.

 I love these little video's but they are not quite the Mr Men they look on the front cover so please mum and dad have a look through them before allowing the very young to watch all of them.
-The video show was first shown here in Seligor's Castle, way back in early 2007 on the Playtimes 4 U pages.
-But there are a couple of video's here that do go well in the Shaggy Dog Tales.
-Enjoy Seligor & Diddly xxx

 Look out for the couple of Japanese Adverts, very quaint.